Lease Management Drives CAM Billing Accuracy

 Every CAM statement you issue is a downstream output of your lease management data quality.
 Good data in, accurate statements out.
 Bad data in, billing disputes out.

-The way to think about it: CapVeri and any other CAM reconciliation tool can calculate correctly only if the lease parameters it's working with are correct.
-The software isn't a substitute for accurate lease data — it's an amplifier of whatever data you feed it.
+The way to think about it: CapVeri and any other CAM reconciliation tool can calculate correctly only if the lease parameters it is working with are correct.
+The software is not a substitute for accurate lease data.
+It is an amplifier of whatever data you feed it.

 If you're not sure where your lease data quality stands, start with the audit risk quiz.
 It surfaces the most common data gaps in about five minutes.